Frontier Models Can Hack. What Happens When They're Your AI Agent?

 NCSC makes a critical point in their blog: defenders have the ability to "shape the battlefield."
 Attackers must succeed at every step.
 Defenders only need to catch one.

-What You Should Do Now
+What You Should Do This Week

 -

-Audit your agent's tool access today.
+Audit your agent's tool access.
 List every tool your agent can call.
 For each one, ask: "If a prompt injection told the agent to abuse this tool, what's the worst case?"
-Remove everything that isn't strictly necessary.
+We've seen agents with

 -